 Get to Know a Dentist Who Has Advanced Training in Prosthodontics

-After completing this extensive, mastery-level training, Dr. Cuevas was recruited to the nationally top-ranked University of Connecticut School of Dental Medicine.
-As a full-time tenure-track faculty member, he taught both undergraduate and graduate-level courses.
-Dr. Cuevas’ publications and research projects focus primarily on dental implants and cosmetic dentistry.
-He recently attended the S.M.A.R.T. training course which allows for minimally invasive bone grafting, which will improve patient outcomes.
+Dr. Cuevas was later recruited to the University of Connecticut School of Dental Medicine, where he served as a full-time, tenure-track faculty member.
+During his academic career, he taught both undergraduate and graduate-level courses, lectured nationally, and conducted research focused on dental implants and cosmetic dentistry.
+He has also completed advanced training in minimally invasive bone grafting techniques to improve outcomes for implant patients.